apache/gravitino/docs/iceberg-rest-service.md

 For other Iceberg s3 properties not managed by Gravitino like `s3.sse.type`, you could config it directly by `gravitino.iceberg-rest.s3.sse.type`.

-If you set `credential-provider-type` explicitly, please downloading [Gravitino AWS bundle jar](), and place it in the classpath of Iceberg REST server.
+If you set `credential-provider-type` explicitly, please downloading [Gravitino AWS bundle jar](https://mvnrepository.com/artifact/org.apache.gravitino/aws-bundle), and place it to the classpath of Iceberg REST server.

 :::info
 To configure the JDBC catalog backend, set the `gravitino.iceberg-rest.warehouse` parameter to `s3://{bucket_name}/${prefix_name}`.
 For the Hive catalog backend, set `gravitino.iceberg-rest.warehouse` to `s3a://{bucket_name}/${prefix_name}`.
 Additionally, download the [Iceberg AWS bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle) and place it in the classpath of Iceberg REST server.